 Not only that, in-real-life connections I made with others bloggers turned into collaborations, mastermind groups and lifelong friends.

 Not sure which events to attend?
-Note where your favorite bloggers are speaking.
-Many bloggers have “Speaking” pages or list their speaking engagements on their About page.
+Note where your favorite influencers are speaking.
+Many have “Speaking” pages or list their speaking engagements on their About page.

 3. Join Pinterest group boards

-There are many bloggers who have seen amazing growth by contributing to group boards on Pinterest.
-(Ruth Soukup’s Elite Blog Academy is a great resource for in-depth training on this.)
 Find group boards that are a good fit, contact the owner (they are the first person listed in the group board’s members) and simply ask if you can join.
-Then be a useful participant and pin a good collection of
+If you’re accepted, be a useful participant.

 4. Join (or start) a mastermind group